Mark K. George

-Mark K. George is Professor of Bible and Ancient Systems of Thought.
+Mark K. George is Professor of Bible and Ancient Systems of Thought and Director of the University of Denver/Iliff School of Theology Joint PhD Program in the Study of Religion.
 He works primarily with the Hebrew Bible/Old Testament and, within that corpus, the Pentateuch and narrative texts.
-The focus of his work is ancient systems of thought operating within this literature and the societies that produced it, whether they be social systems and structures expressed through the practices and conceptions of space, or the creation of particular subjectivities and the ways in which individuals govern or conduct their lives.
+The focus of his work is ancient systems of thought operating within this literature and the societies that produced it, whether they be social systems and structures expressed through the practices and conceptions of space, or how they make possible specific ways for individuals and communities to conduct their lives.

 News & Awards

 Huffington Post – Religion – November 04, 2011